mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

  *gtid\_current\_pos*.
 2. Prepare new master:
       1. Disable the *read\_only*-flag.
       2. Enable scheduled server events (if event handling is on).
+Events are only enabled if the cluster had a master server when starting the reset-replication operation.
+      Only events that were enabled on the previous master are enabled on the new.
 3. Direct other servers to replicate from the new master as in the other operations.